|Nutrition Facts (per serving)|

-Latin cuisine features 11 different kinds of cheeses, many blending European and American influences in a way that's uniquely Hispanic.
+Latin cuisine features many different kinds of cheeses, blending European and American influences in a unique way.
 Add a little guava dipping sauce to some good cheese and you've got a Latin gem.

 We love to make this recipe for savory fried cheese balls—bolitas de queso—when we're throwing a party.
 The tangy sweetness of the guava pairs nicely with the savory cheese.
 It's the perfect party fritter, appetizer or finger food.
 The cheeses—Gouda or Edam work best—may hail from other regions, but the end result is quintessentially Latin American.

-Place the shredded cheese, flour, and egg white into a mixing bowl.
+Place the shredded cheese, 3 tablespoons flour, and egg white into a mixing bowl.

 Knead the ingredients together by hand to form a firm dough.